How to Tell if CPU Cooler is Seated Properly [4 Tested Ways]

 2. Check the Functioning of Your PC After the Installation

-These incidents usually occur when the processor becomes overheated.
-In most cases, the processor overheated because the CPU cooler was not functioning properly, and it also indicates that there is a malfunction in the CPU cooler or that the cooler is not properly mounted on the motherboard.
+In most cases, the processor overheated because the CPU cooler was not functioning correctly, and it also indicates that there is a malfunction in the CPU cooler or that the cooler is not properly mounted on the motherboard.

 3. Monitor the CPU Temperature